danielhstahl/avprocessor/README.md

 `cargo sqlx prepare`
 This creates the sqlx-data.json which allows the binary to be recompiled without the actual database existing.

+# UI

+The UI is scaffolded from create-react-app and is written in Typescript.
+To run, `cd avprocessor-ui` and `npm start`.

 # Workflow and architecture

 The backend is a simple sqlite database.
 There are five tables: